 Mr. Smith was appointed as our Chief Executive Officer and President on September 12, 2022.
 In September 2022, Mr. Smith received 50,000 Performance-Based Restricted Shares under the Legacy Incentive Plan.
 As of the date hereof, 45% of these Performance-Based Restricted Shares (22,500 Performance-Based Restricted Shares) had vested, per the terms of the Performance-Based Restricted Shares, and no longer subject to such restrictions as a result of the satisfaction of a condition resulting from completion of the IPO.
-The remainder of such Performance-Based Restricted Shares, on September 23, 2022, Mr. Smith waived his entitlement to an option to purchase up to 10,000 shares of Common Stock included in his employment agreement.
+The remainder of such Performance-Based Restricted Shares are subject to surrender and cancelation if certain performance conditions are not met.
+In connections with the receipt of the 50,000 Performance-Based Restricted Shares, on September 23, 2022, Mr. Smith waived his entitlement to an option to purchase up to 10,000 shares of Common Stock included in his employment agreement.
 Mr. Smith's compensation for serving as an executive officer is disclosed below in the "Summary Compensation Table".